This page provides answers to frequently asked questions about graduate applications.

 During the peak application period between November and January, we receive graduate results from over 500 Australian education providers for over 25,000 students.

 At the end of the academic year, we receive about 25,000 applications for registration.
 Our graduate team is ready to start assessing these applications in October.
-However, as you can imagine, with this number of applications it may take a couple of weeks before your application is assigned to a regulatory officer.
 Once a regulatory officer has started assessing your application, they will be in contact with you if further information is required.
 However, it’s important to remember that we cannot complete assessment of your application until we have received confirmation from your education provider that you are eligible to graduate.
 You do not need to do anything to provide these results to us as they are provided directly to us by your education provider.

 Generally, it takes 14 days to assess your application once we have received all the required information – what we call a ‘complete application’.